Independent Radio News: Competitors to IRN

 IRN has faced many competitors during its history.
 ITN briefly ran ITN Radio News, which broadcast hourly news bulletins on the Astra satellite daily from 06:00 to 23:00.
 The service ran from 4 March 1990 until 4 July 1991 and clients included Jazz FM in London, East End Radio in Glasgow and a number of other small, incremental radio stations.

 On 5 July 1991, Chiltern Radio launched Network News, which broadcast hourly news bulletins and audio cuts on Chiltern's Supergold audio channel on the Astra satellite.
 Bulletins were broadcast 24 hours a day from Chiltern studios in Dunstable utilising audio from Sky News and CNN Radio.
 Copy and scripts were distributed by stations via fax and a premium rate fax-back service.
 Network News enjoyed considerable success and won the contract to supply news to Virgin Radio upon its launch in April 1993.
 However, it suffered a major blow when it lost the Virgin Radio contract to Reuters Radio News in April 1995 and GWR chose to close Network News in April 1996 when it took over the Chiltern Radio network.

 Reuters Radio News ran from 1994 until June 1996 from studios at Gray's Inn Road in London.
 It supplied news to its own London Radio stations (formerly LBC), plus Scot FM, Heart FM, and Virgin Radio.
 Audio was mostly sourced from Sky News who Reuters had a news supply agreement with at the time.

 Traffic information service Metro Networks took over the Virgin Radio news contract following the closure of Reuters Radio News.
 Audio was sourced from Sky News and CNN Radio and Virgin bulletins were branded as "News from Sky".
 It provided bespoke bulletins to stations including Beat 106, Vibe FM, Kiss 100 and Magic 105.4 but did not provide syndicated hourly news bulletins.
 The news service closed down in November 2002 following the decision by Virgin Radio to produce their news in-house.

 BSkyB launched Sky News Radio in June 1999 as a rival to the ITN-operated IRN service.
-It initially provided bulletins to talkSPORT and subsequently around eighty radio stations before taking over the IRN contract in March 2009.
+It initially provided bulletins to Talksport and subsequently around eighty radio stations before taking over the IRN contract in March 2009.

 Current competitors to IRN are Feature Story News and Radio News Hub.

 Feature Story News supplies hourly international news bulletins from studios in London and Washington DC.
 Thirty-second, three-minute and five-minute bulletins are distributed via FTP to clients including digital, community and online stations.

 Radio News Hub supplies UK and international news bulletins from studios in Leeds.
-Hourly bulletins are distributed via FTP to clients including Dee Radio plus Radio One Mallorca in Spain and digital stations Love 80s and CountryLine Radio.
+Hourly bulletins are distributed via FTP to clients including Dee Radio plus Radio One Mallorca in Spain and digital station Love 80s.

 No live bulletins are provided, although occasional special live programming, such as election night coverage, is distributed to client stations via digital station News Radio UK.